leofracca/gb-emu/README.md

 make coverage
 ```

-will generate the coverage.html file with all the statistics about the coverage.
+will generate the `coverage.html` file with all the statistics about the coverage (remember to run `make test` and `make blargg` first).

 ## Documentation